offhourscoding/what-is-my-ip/README.md

 # What Is My IP

-NodeJS application that displays your public IP address
+NodeJS application that displays client's public IP address

 ## Prerequisites